What are you looking for?

 The PMA process usually takes a lot longer because it is intended for devices that FDA does not have a lot of history about.
 The company has to do more extensive testing to make sure it is safe and effective.
 Note, the company does the testing, not the FDA.
 The FDA does limited testing sometimes, but very rarely; it is legally the company’s responsibility to make sure the device is safe and effective.
 The FDA is a check, but not a perfect one, in large part because it is impossible to fund it sufficiently to adequately evaluate the thousands of products that come before it.

 When a company goes the 510(k) route, it basically says to the FDA, our device is pretty much like some other device that already went through the PMA process, or that has been around for a long time, so we don’t need to do so much testing, we already know it’s safe and effective.
 Here’s how it is similar to the devices about which you’re already aware.
-So, please let us go marketing this new widget just like the company does the street gets to market its slightly different widget.
+So, please let us go market this new widget just like the company down the street gets to market its slightly different widget.

 Medical devices can save and improve lives, but medical devices can also be dangerous.
 Medical devices can injure people in many ways from cutting organs to infections.
 Injuries from medical devices happen for three basic reasons:

-1. Manufacturing defects.
 Something goes wrong while the device is being made.
 Maybe someone spills a chemical into a vat or a machine malfunctions and the plastic on the device is made too short.
 A true manufacturing defect is usually limited to a number of products; it does not apply to every single device ever made.
 It’s simply a problem that came up with some of the devices because something went wrong; those devices were not made according to the company’s specifications.

-2. Design defects.
 People sometimes get hurt using medical devices because the medical devices were defectively designed.
 This affects every single product and the problem was there from the outset.
 The way it was conceptualized, the materials it was made with, the way it functioned, those are all ways a medical device can be defectively designed.
 For example, a medical device may have been made with a material that causes an allergic reaction or it may have been built in a way that causes mechanical problems and the device breaks apart once inside the body.
 In these kinds of cases, we are basically looking at whether the device could have been designed more safely – by adding components, using different materials, or omitting certain features.

-3. Failure to warn, inadequate warning, or inadequate instructions.
 Technically, this is a design defect too because warnings are part of labeling and labeling is part of the device design, but it is unique in several ways.
 Basically, we are looking at what the company knew or should have known, and what it did with the information it had – did it share the information with the people that the company knew would use the device.
 Often times the company was aware of risks but withheld the information, or it mentioned some information, but did not provide the whole story.
 Other times the device required specialized knowledge or training and the company failed to provide it.

 Failure to disclose risks

-In addition to manufacturing and design defect cases, the lawyers at KBA also litigate design defect cases.
-They are very complex cases because you are basically looking back and asking, was there a better way to make this device that could have prevented people from getting hurt.
 We have been successful in large part because of the experts we retain.
 These cases take a long time to resolve and cost a lot of money to do so because we have to hire engineering, medical device specialist, toxicology, medical and other experts.
 We, along with these experts, spend months if not years pouring through millions of pages of documents regarding the devices – from the information they shared with FDA to the complaints they received about the device after it went on the market.
 We depose dozens of people, including corporate officers.
 Unfortunately, that means our clients have to wait many years before obtaining some recovery.
 Trials can take months and cost half a million dollars to complete just one.

 Medical Device Lawsuits – A Long Haul